Portobello Timebank is a SCIO

 In October 2017 when we moved to Portobello I met Frank (our chair) at a stall in Portobello market and he quickly recruited me to Timebank which I much appreciate.
 My sense of community is considerably enhanced and have met many inspiring and amazing locals.
 My cake baking has much improved and the joy of sharing is invaluable.
 When it was suggested by Irene (previous chair) if I would consider joining the committee I was delighted.
 I’ve had multiple exchanges from re-learning to thread a singer sewing machine (from 1915) to mending and patching, making Christmas decorations….
 The list and possibilities goes on.
 One of my main interests is the ‘Environment’ and the well being of our planet and those who live on it, animal, vegetable and other.
 I’ve become increasingly involved in community gardening and hope we can continue to develop further ‘waste’ patches for the benefit of all.
 Currently I’m involved with 4 sites.

-Richard Wright – charity trustee from August 2019
+Annette Woodham – charity trustee from October 2023

-Anne Stevenson – charity trustee from August 2020
+Anne Stevenson – charity trustee from August 2020, and Secretary since 2023.

 I love the fact that we are a community within a community!
 It’s definitely the best thing I’ve joined since moving to Portobello in 2016.
 The best bit for me is the friends I have made!
 Every time I go out for a walk, or to the market, I will bump into a Timebanker and have a chat.
 I have provided help with sewing, fixing a sewing machine (also had mine fixed), dog walking, chicken sitting, enormous wing making, camper van advice, amongst other things.
 I’ve received some darning, help washing my conservatory, advice for leaky windows, how to look after my bike, plant cuttings, and I’ve given a talk on happiness at the Dalriada and helped at the Village show.